 - Be calm

-In hindsight, besides the last point is applicable for everyone on a daily basis.
+In hindsight, the last point is applicable to everyone on a daily basis.

 - Avoid Iron Utensils